-- No more than 4 drinks in 1 day
+- No more than 4 drinks a day

-- No more than 14 drinks in a week
+- No more than 14 drinks a week

-- No more than 3 drinks in 1 day
+- No more than 3 drinks a day

-- No more than 7 drinks in a week
+- No more than 7 drinks a week

-Other tips that will also help you be a responsible drinker are:
+Other habits that will help you be a responsible drinker include:

-- Do not drink on an empty stomach.
+- Not drinking on an empty stomach.
 Have a snack or meal before you drink and while you are drinking.

 If you take any medicines, including ones you bought without a prescription, check with your doctor before you drink.
 Alcohol can affect the way your body uses some drugs.
-A drug may not work correctly, or it could even be dangerous or make you sick if it is combined with alcohol.
+A drug may not work correctly, or it could be dangerous or make you sick if combined with alcohol.

-If alcoholism runs in your family, you may be at higher risk of becoming an alcoholic yourself.
+If alcohol use runs in your family, you may be at a higher risk of having an alcohol problem yourself.
 Not drinking at all might be best for you.